 How to choose out of the many SIM-only plans?

 It all depends on your needs.
-If you want the cheapest one, we will recommend Singtel’s GOMO.
+If you want the cheap and good one, we will recommend TPG.
 However, if you’re going to use without any worry, Starhub’s giga may be for you.
-If you hate Singtel and Starhub’s network, go for M1or Circles.Life.
-No matter which of this you choose, you can always get TPG just to try out.
-After all, it’s free!
+If you hate Singtel and Starhub’s network, go for M1 or Circles.Life.
 Signing up for everyone of this is easy.
 All you have to do is head over to there website, complete the registration and wait for your SIM card to arrive.

 This post is also available in: 简体中文 (Chinese (Simplified))